-- a) Serves to organize and guide department activities, including: - facilitating investigation and discussion of best practices in curriculum, instruction, and assessment; - facilitating department decision-making; - coordinating collaboration time to support department, Western Association of Schools and Colleges, Single Plan for School Achievement, and Local Control Accountability Plan goals; - participating and sharing in opportunities for mutually agreed upon professional development that informs and supports best instructional practices within the department;
+- a) Serves to organize and guide department activities, including: - facilitating investigation and discussion of best practices in curriculum, instruction, and assessment; - facilitating department decision-making;

-- and supporting and encouraging department members in their own development as professionals. - b) Orders textbooks and works with committees on textbook selections. - c) Attends Department Chair meetings and acts as liaison for department. - d) Provides orientation for new and student teachers and provides feedback and assistance during the school year. - e) Coordinates yearly update of course outlines and curriculum guides. - f) Liaison for WASC accreditations. - g) Provides input to the principal and department members concerning the master schedule. - h) Liaison for in-service/staff development. - i) Must sign purchase order/requisitions for department.
+- coordinating collaboration time to support department, Western Association of Schools and Colleges, Single Plan for School Achievement, and Local Control Accountability Plan goals; - participating and sharing in opportunities for mutually agreed upon professional development that informs and supports best instructional practices within the department; - supporting and encouraging department members in their own development as professionals; - supports department progress toward the development of highfunctioning Professional Learning Communities; - responsible for the curation of quarterly benchmark assessments; - models and supports the implementation of benchmark assessments on a quarterly basis; - assists their department with the collection, analysis, and illustration of quarterly student data. - b) Orders textbooks and works with committees on textbook selections. - c) Attends Department Chair meetings and acts as liaison for department. - d) Provides orientation for new and student teachers and provides feedback and assistance during the school year. - e) Coordinates yearly update of course outlines and curriculum guides. - f) Liaison for WASC accreditations. - g) Provides input to the principal and department members concerning the master schedule. - h) Liaison for in-service/staff development. - i) Must sign purchase order/requisitions for department.